 COVID-19 CDL FAQsPosted on Mar 27, 2020 in

 The following is a Frequently-Asked-Questions (FAQs) discussion on the State of Hawaii’s COVID-19 emergency procedures as it relates to drivers of commercial motor vehicles.
-As of June 1, 2021, there are no longer any waivers or extensions to an expired commercial driver’s license (CDL) and commercial learner’s permit (CLP).
-However, Federal Motor Carrier Safety Administration (FMCSA) has granted a waiver until August 31, 2021 for a Medical Examiner’s Certificate (MEC) and medical variance issued for a period of 90 days or longer and expired on or after March 1, 2021, unless the waiver is terminated earlier by FMCSA.
+As of June 1, 2021, there are no longer any suspension of laws, waivers or extensions to an expired commercial driver’s license (CDL) and commercial learner’s permit (CLP).
+However, Federal Motor Carrier Safety Administration (FMCSA) has granted a waiver until February 28, 2022 for a Medical Examiner’s Certificate (MEC) and medical variance issued for a period of 90 days or longer and expired on or after September 1, 2021, unless the waiver is terminated earlier by FMCSA.
 The renewal and issuance of new CDLs and CLPs at county CDL offices returned to their normal daily office processing levels since January 1, 2021.
 (The temporary interim procedures conveyed in the FAQs are subject to change.
 Please continue to check this website for the latest revisions.)

 - Am I still allowed to legally drive a commercial motor vehicle (CMV) if my commercial driver’s license (CDL) has expired?